Guárico: Economy

 Agriculture is the main economic activity in this state.
-Guárico also occupies a significant place in the cultivation of cereals such as rice,8 corn and sorghum.
-This activity is linked to the agro-industrial sector, both supported by the existence of 16 reservoirs and three risk systems (Guárico, Orituco, and Tiznados rivers).
+Guárico also occupies a significant place in the cultivation of cereals such as rice, corn, and sorghum.
+This activity is linked to the agro-industrial sector, both supported by the existence of 16 reservoirs and three irrigation systems (Guárico, Orituco, and Tiznados rivers).

 With respect to livestock, the production of cattle and pigs stands out.
-And within the timber activity, the production of wood in rola is located in the seventh place of the national total.
+As of 2023, Guárico is the fourth largest producer of cattle in Venezuela.
+Within the timber activity, the production of wood in logs is ranked seventh in the national total.

-Hato La Fe, Calabozo, Llanos of the Guárico state.